“Ymunwch â Nick Brunger am daith drwy hen Landeilo gyda straeon am hanes y dref. Cyfarfod ym mynwent eglwys Teilo Sant.”

 DIY media vs MSM- the new media revolution in Wales

-Who’s going to reflect what’s going on in Wales if the MSM won’t, can’t or disappear?
-A discussion on the alternative future of the media and how people in Wales are ploughing their own furrows as the UK & Welsh MSM marginalises, ignores or misconstrues Welsh life, culture and matters.
+A discussion on the alternative future of the media and how people in Wales are ploughing their own furrows.
+Does the UK & Welsh MSM marginalise, ignore or misconstrue Welsh life, culture and matters.

-Nia Medi, journalist with BBC Radio Cymru will chair the discussion with Grug Muse, Ifan Morgan Jones, founder of the Nation Cymru news website; Dr Dan Evans, founder and presenter of the Desolation Radio podcasts and Gary Ramond, editor of the arts website the Wales Arts Review.
+Nia Medi, journalist with BBC Radio Cymru will chair the discussion with Grug Muse of Stamp poetry magazine, Ifan Morgan Jones, founder of the Nation Cymru news website; Dr Dan Evans, founder and presenter of the Desolation Radio podcasts and a representative of arts website the Wales Arts Review.

-Mae’r cyfryngau confensiynol yn colli eu tir a fawr ddim o’r Gymru go iawn yn cael ei hadlewyrchu ganddynt .
+Ydy’r cyfryngau confensiynol yn colli eu tir a fawr ddim o’r Gymru go iawn yn cael ei hadlewyrchu ganddynt?
 Dyma drafodaeth gan ddyrnaid o Gymry heriol sydd yn torri cwysi eu hun drwy gymorth y cyfryngau newydd.

-Bydd Grug Muse, Ifan Morgan Jones, Dr Dan Evans a Gary Ramond yn trafod hyn oll gyda’r newyddiadurwraig o BBC Cymru, Nia Medi wrth y llyw .
+Bydd Grug Muse, Ifan Morgan Jones, Dr Dan Evans, a chyrychiolydd o gwefan Wales Arts Review a yn trafod hyn oll gyda’r newyddiadurwraig o BBC Cymru, Nia Medi wrth y llyw